 When the various elements are needed for packaging in sets, the robots retrieve the bins from the warehouse and bring them to a whole chain of automated machines that separate and count the necessary elements required for each bag within the set.
 Packaged, boxed and on their way to stores around the world, the process is continuously moving.

 There are still plenty of humans involved in manufacturing LEGO elements, with workers changing or carrying out maintenance on the injection moulds, technicians continuously measuring bricks for quality and precision.
-Someone is even needed to change and adjust the colors as the moulding press switches from printing one color to another.
-During the change over the machine processes multi-colored bricks which are also recycled to reduce waste.
+Someone is even needed to change and adjust the colours as the moulding press switches from printing one colour to another.
+During the change over the machine processes multi-coloured bricks which are also recycled to reduce waste.
 The machines may do a lot of the repetitive work, but the factory workers have the important job of making sure only the best bricks are good enough to reach customers.

 5 billion and growing